markus-zzz/myc64-pocket/README.md

 tell the majority of the collection's crunched `.prg` files (found in `AlternativeFormats/PRGs/Crunched/`) load up properly.
 It is important to pick the crunched ones as the uncrunched will attempt to replace the entire RAM which is not supported while the system is running.

-Pocket appears to truncate directories containing more than 1500 files so indexing as below is suggested.
+The Pocket appears to truncate directories containing more than 1500 files so indexing as below is suggested.

 ```
 $ p7zip -d OneLoad64-Games-Collection-v5.7z